LightDM is a cross-desktop display manager. A display manager is a daemon that:

-- Lightdm fails to start at all (black screen with no login GUI showing up) lightdm have an issue where it happens that it starts faster than X is ready, or the GPU driver is not fully loaded, one solution is to set logind-check-graphical=true inside lightdm.conf
+- Lightdm fails to start at all (black screen with no login GUI showing up) lightdm has an issue where it sometimes happens that it starts too fast – before X is ready, or the GPU driver is fully loaded.
+One solution is to set logind-check-graphical=true inside lightdm.conf